Find Community

 Assisted Living Communities in Florida

-Florida offers outstanding assisted living options featuring convenient amenities and services, quality supportive care, an engaging lifestyle and homelike, nurturing environments, all at an average cost of approximately $4,750 per month, compared to the national average of $5,350 per month1.
+Florida offers outstanding assisted living options featuring convenient amenities and services, quality supportive care, an engaging lifestyle and homelike, nurturing environments, all at an average cost of approximately $5,1481 per month.

 Cost of Assisted Living in Florida

-The cost of assisted living typically depends on services offered, as well as apartment size , city, location, real estate value and care services offered by the community.
-In Florida, the average cost of assisted living is $4,750 per month, encompassing services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life1.
+The cost of assisted living typically depends on services offered, as well as apartment size, city, location and care services offered by the community.
+The average cost of assisted living encompasses services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life.

 Assisted Living Communities in Florida